37th Annual Jewish Film Fest Commences

 The 37th annual San Francisco Jewish Film Festival has begun.
 Jewish themed films from around the world will screen at San Francisco’s venerable Castro Theater, Oakland’s New Parkway, among other Bay Area venues.
 In addition to films about Jews, there will also be films which aren’t about Jewish subjects–it’s the filmmakers who are Jewish.

-Examples of this include An Inconvenient Sequel: Truth to Power, Bonni Cohen’s and Jon Shenk’s sequel to the groundbreaking, Oscar winning documentary An Inconvenient Truth (2006), in which former Vice-President Al Gore’s attempts to educate the world about climate change.
+Examples of this include An Inconvenient Sequel: Truth to Power, Bonni Cohen’s and Jon Shenk’s sequel to the groundbreaking, Oscar winning documentary An Inconvenient Truth (2006), which was about former Vice-President Al Gore’s attempts to educate the world about climate change.
 The ex-VP appears in the newer film as well–a highlight for festival goers will no doubt be Gore’s appearance at the July 24 screening of the film.

 Film buffs will love the closing night feature: Bombshell: The Hedy Lamarr Story, a fascinating documentary about 1940s-50s movie star Hedy Lamarr, who shocked the world when she appeared nude in the 1933 film Ecstasy.
 A stunningly beautiful woman, Lamarr was also a brilliant scientist who may have given us the technology which brought us wi-fi and Bluetooth.
 The film delves into Lamarr’s battles to be judged for her brain and not for her looks.
-Lamarr also hid her Jewish heritage, as the filmmakers note.
+Lamarr also hid her Jewish heratage, as the filmmakers note.